-While I’ve been a stay-at-home mom, I’ve been asked a lot of questions about sleep regressions and daycare.
+While I’ve been a stay-at-home mom, I’ve been asked many questions about sleep regressions and daycare.
 And having recently started going to a gym with a fantastic short-term daycare, I decided to do some more in-depth research.

 So what do parents need to know and do about sleep regressions when starting daycare?
 Starting daycare may trigger sleep regressions, as it’s a new and stressful change for everyone.
 Naps and nighttime sleep disturbances should resolve within several weeks as everyone adjusts to the new schedule.

 That being said, let’s look at some of the other vital things to know, the best ways to help everyone adjust better, and ways to help your child nap better at daycare.

 Whenever there’s a large life change or a significant amount of stress, sleep regressions are very likely to happen.
 Starting daycare often fits both of those criteria for both parents and children.
 In other words, it’s very common for families to see sleep regressions around the time they start daycare.

 Some families even experience a pre-daycare sleep regression, due to the anxiety and anticipation of leaving their child with another care provider.

 A pre-daycare sleep disturbance may (or may not) be associated with any other developmental leaps or regressions.

 Oh, and there’s one more reason that your child may be experiencing sleep regressions due to daycare: illness.
 No matter how hard everyone tries to keep illnesses out of daycares, some germs always manage to be spread.
 Sick babies will want extra love, comfort, and support as they heal – and this can trigger sleep regressions.

 So whether you’re just starting daycare or are already there, just be mentally prepared for the fact that sleep regressions will happen.